elephunk84/centralheating/README.md

 The min and max temps are set in default.py.

+It utilises 2 Raspberry PI's, one runs the Central Heating controller and the other controls the relay.
-It utilises 2 leds to display current heating status, and one button for manual override.
+The program includes  2 leds to display current heating status, and one button for manual override.

 Future features & to do.....

+- External Sensor and weather dependant programming.
-- WebApp front end
+- WebApp front end.
-- QT Gui
+- QT Gui.
-- Android app
+- Android app.